 Think of all the books that you have read for leisure, work or school in your lifetime.
 How many of your textbooks, novels, memoirs, and instructional books have images?
-Now imagine those books with the all of the images omitted.
+Now imagine those books with all of the images omitted.
 Undoubtedly, this would make the experience of reading the books frustrating and challenging, especially if you need those books for employment and educational purposes.

-This is the reality for many readers around the world who have a print disability (which includes individuals who are blind or visually impaired, people with cognitive and comprehension disabilities, and persons who have physical mobility challenges), but happily, there is are ways to address this issue!
+This is the reality for many readers around the world who have a print disability (which includes individuals who are blind or visually impaired, people with cognitive and comprehension disabilities, and persons who have physical mobility challenges), but happily, there are ways to address this issue!
 Including image descriptions in your books is the best way to ensure that your publications can be fully understood, and fully enjoyed, by all readers.

 In the following pages, we will provide information on: